updated december 2018

 in the first image below you can see one of the cam lobes; they all looked like that. that is in fact the cam that ran with these tappets.

-for the 2017 build i bought new, NOS, tappets from Kanters. they have a faint crown. the mushroom head is black oxide, as is the pushrod ball socket. overall length is 1.878", i measured 6 of the new ones, all were short. i kept notes on two of them, which measured 1.864" in height, or .014" removed, assuming all tappets are initially the same height.
+for the 2017 build i bought new, NOS, tappets from Kanters. they have a faint crown. the mushroom head is black oxide, as is the pushrod ball socket. overall length of the NOS tappets is 1.878", i measured 6 of the old ones, all were shorter at 1.864" in height. this implies that the resurfaced parts had .014" removed, assuming all tappets are initially the same height.

 there's a discernable (thumbnail) wear pattern on the cylindrical section, up under the mushroom. this appears to me to be the lateral force caused by the cam thrusting the follower sideways during normal operation; that's a feature of the mushroom design (and why AMC and everyone else ditched them). as the cam operates, the lobe wipes the tappet crown, slightly off-center, rotates the tappet presumably to distribute wear. the follower "rocks" in it's bore with each cam cycle a tiny amount. this scuffs the cylindrical portion of the tappet top and bottom, the rocking pivot point more or less in the center, but offset towards the pushrod end. it's just the sum of the leverages. this leaves (microinches) of gap, where there's no contact, the metal is darker (in the pic above). none of this is unusual or bad or anything, it's just what happens to metal in use. but after 60 years it's a lot of wear.

 i stringently ran Mobil 1 15W-50 after a generous dino oil breaking, with ZDDP breakin additive. two changes. that worked great on the 232 (350,000 miles). maybe that's not so good here.